Colebrook, Tasmania

 Colebrook is a rural locality and town in the local government area of Southern Midlands in the Central region of Tasmania.
 It is located about 29 km south of the town of Oatlands.
-The 2016 census determined a population of 294 for the state suburb of Colebrook.
+The 2021 census gave a population of 372 for Colebrook.

 History

-Colebrook is a confirmed suburb/locality.
-After being known by several names it was officially named Colebrook in 1894.
+Colebrook is a confirmed State suburb/locality for census purposes.
+It was formerly also known as Jerusalem.
+In 1894, the Jerusalem post office was renamed to Colebrook and the Lower Jerusalem post office was renamed to Woodlands, with corresponding changes made to the names of the train stations.

+A Catholic monastery, Notre Dame Priory, was established 1km. south of the town in 2019.

+Demographics

+The 2011 Australian census recorded the population of Colebrook as 373.
+In the 2016 census that number had fallen to 294, however in the 2021 census it had increased to 372.

 Geography

 Almost all boundaries are survey lines.
 The Main railway line passes through via the town from north to south-east.

 Road infrastructure

 The B31 route (Mud Walls Road / Colebrook Road) enters from the north-west and runs through via the town to the south-east, where it exits.
 Route C313 (Rhyndaston Road) starts at an intersection with B31 and runs north until it exits.
 Route C316 (Lovely Banks Road) starts at an intersection with B31 and runs north-west until it exits.
 Route C342 (Eldon Road) starts at an intersection with C313 and runs north-east until it exits.